Ski Boot Buying Guide

 Flex Adjustment

 Some ski boots have the ability to increase or decrease a ski boots flex, generally by 10 flex points.
-In some ski boots, this is as simple as rotating a dial on the spine of the boot, wherein some ski boots a rivet may have to be added or removed to alter the flex.
+In some ski boots, this is as simple as rotating a dial on the spine of the boot, and others may have a rivet or screw that needs to be added or removed to alter the flex.

 Cuff Alignment